Xingyixzhang/Coding-Projects/Automobile Sales Tax Calculator/README.md

 1. A **constructor** that allows the make and purchase price to be initialized.
 2. A method named **salesTax** that returns the base sales tax computed as 5% of the sales price.
 3. A **toString** method that returns a string containing the make and model of the automobile, the sales price, and the sales tax, appropriately labeled.
-#### It also has two subclasses:
+## Electric (subclass of Automobile).
-- **Electric**.
 It has an additional instance variable that contains its weight in pounds stored as an integer.
 ```markdown
 It should have the same three methods:
 1. A **constructor** that allows the automobile’s make and model, purchase price and weight to